-- a.
+- 18. The Board will: - a.
 Upon recommendation of the Personnel Committee, consider and approve revisions to the OCERS Compensation Policy and adopt human resources policies, as determined to be in the best interests of OCERS; and - b.
 Ensure that appropriate succession plans are in place to provide continuity in OCERS management.